 - The xylem contains almost the same amount of ions as the soil (?).

 Delving into details

 Consider water potentials in the soil-plant-water system.
 Under most conditions, water potential is highest in the soil and lowest in the atmosphere, with intermediate values in various parts of the plants; that is, there is a gradient from the soil, through the plant, to the atmosphere.
 But the components of the water potential vary.
-In a wet soil above the water table, Ψp = 0 and Ψs is only slightly negative because the soil solution is dilute, so Ψ is also only slightly negative.
+In wet soil above the water table, Ψp = 0 and Ψs is only slightly negative because the soil solution is dilute, so Ψ is also only slightly negative.
 Xylem sap is very dilute, so Ψs is only slightly negative; but the water is always virtually always under tension (Ψp is negative), so Ψ is more negative in the xylem than in the soil water, which moves into the plant from the soil.
-In leaf cells, which contains a more concentrated solution, Ψs is quite negative; water moves in and builds up a positive Ψp, but water is continuously evaporating from these cells, so Ψp does not increase as much as it otherwise would (that is, equilibrium is not reached), and Ψ in the cells remains more negative than in the xylem.
+In leaf cells, which contain a more concentrated solution, Ψs is quite negative; water moves in and builds up a positive Ψp, but water is continuously evaporating from these cells, so Ψp does not increase as much as it otherwise would (that is, equilibrium is not reached), and Ψ in the cells remains more negative than in the xylem.
 Atmospheric Ψ is even more negative, so water tends to evaporate and move out of the leaves and into the atmosphere.